ophey/hp28c/complements.md

 Of course ordinary conversion to real with B->R does not take twos complement for binary into account.

 For this we have to write our own C2->R program.
-So how do we do this.
+So how do we do this?

 First we have to decide if the number is negative.
 In both complement representations this is the case whenever the highest bit is set.
 This is the case whenever a given binary, say b